vivekcode01/StreamIt/docs/guide/player.md

 # Player

-The team behind [HLS.js](https://github.com/video-dev/hls.js/), an open-source HLS streaming library in JavaScript, does an outstanding job maintaining it.
-While it's an excellent resource for streaming, HLS.js is designed primarily as a streaming library, which is great if you're already familiar with HLS.
-However, there's a bit of a learning curve if you're looking to build your project on top of it.

-The goal of our player wrapper is to offer a simplified API alongside HLS.js, tailored for developers building a player UI, while preserving access to the powerful features that HLS.js provides.
-The wrapper, which we'll refer to as _facade_ from here on, focuses on the following goals:
+Superstreamer comes with a player wrapper around [HLS.js](https://github.com/video-dev/hls.js/).
+Our goal is to offer a simplified API alongside HLS.js, tailored for developers building a player UI, while preserving access to the powerful features that HLS.js provides.

+<iframe class="iframe" style="aspect-ratio: 13.55 / 9;" src="https://stackblitz.com/edit/superstreamer-player-demo?embed=1&file=src%2FPlayer.tsx&view=preview"></iframe>

+The wrapper focuses on the following goals:

 - Offer intuitive data structures, events, and methods tailored for developers building a player UI.
 - Implement a robust state machine.
 - Provide simplified player-centric methods like `playOrPause`, `setVolume`, and more.
 - Support spec-compliant plugins, including features like ad signaling.

-Beyond the facade, we've also provided useful React hooks for consuming state within components.
-More details will follow, but the key insight is that building a React UI on top of rapidly changing state can impact performance.
-Our hooks allow you to efficiently consume player state by creating small, memoized subsets of the specific state needed for each component, ensuring optimal performance.

 ::: tip

 If you're only interested in the React bindings and components, you can skip the facade section.
 The React integration uses a facade internally, so there's no need for you to provide one yourself.

 :::

-## Live demo

-What's a player page without a live demo!
-Have a play with it, you'll love our controls.
-We've hosted a sample on StackBlitz, which means you can look at the implementation code and make adjustments as you like.

-<iframe class="iframe" style="aspect-ratio: 13.55 / 9;" src="https://stackblitz.com/edit/superstreamer-player-demo?embed=1&file=src%2FPlayer.tsx&view=preview"></iframe>

 ## Installation